 A highway on the east or west side of Lynn Canal would involve a persistent source of highway traffic noise that might result in eagle pairs relocating to alternate nest trees within their nesting territory.
-Individual eagle pairs may even abandon their nesting territory and associated hunting perches altogether, especially during the summer months, when traffic volumes are predicted to peak.
+Individual eagle pairs may abandon their nesting territory and associated hunting perches altogether, especially during summer, when traffic volumes are predicted to peak.
 Food availability has been identified as a key factor that influences breeding success; therefore, eagle pairs less sensitive to noise disturbance would likely habituate to highway operation near prime feeding areas.
-This is likely to occur, given that new nests have been constructed along existing highway segments in Southeast Alaska with higher traffic volumes.
+This is likely to occur, given that new nests have been constructed along existing highway segments in Southeast Alaska with higher traffic volumes than are predicted under the JAI Project alternatives.
 In addition, opportunistic bald eagle pairs from other territories may use previously abandoned nest sites along the shoreline of Lynn Canal for breeding.
 As a result, a highway on either side of Lynn Canal would not affect the overall population of bald eagles in the Lynn Canal area.
-DOT&PF would coordinate with USFWS to determine if a Disturbance Permit is necessary for annual blasting in avalanche areas.
+DOT&PF would coordinate with USFWS to determine if a Disturbance Permit were necessary for annual winter blasting in avalanche areas.

-On-the-ground nest surveys would be conducted before clearing takes place to confirm the location of trees with eagle nests.
+On-the-ground nest surveys would be conducted before clearing would take place to confirm the location of trees with eagle nests.
 Construction activities in the vicinity of bald eagle nests would be coordinated with the USFWS to determine the need for alignment changes, blasting plan changes, or other measures to avoid impacts to any new nests identified.
 DOT&PF would apply for permits to disturb bald eagles at nests within 660 feet of the work limits of the alignment and for nests within 0.5 mile of blasting activities.
-Under alternatives that require widening of 2.9 miles of the existing Glacier Highway (Alternatives 2B, 3, 4A, and 4D), DOT&PF would obtain permits to disturb bald eagle at nests within 660 feet unless no permit is needed due to existing activity that is already tolerated.
+Under alternatives that require widening of 2.9 miles of the existing Glacier Highway (Alternatives 2B, 3, 4A, and 4D), DOT&PF would obtain permits to disturb bald eagles at nests within 660 feet unless no permit is needed due to existing activity that is already tolerated.
 None of the alternatives are anticipated to require removal of nest trees.

-Threatened and Endangered Species - There are two species in the project study area that are protected under the Endangered Species Act (ESA): the western population of Steller sea lion (classified as endangered) and the humpback whale (classified as endangered).
-The eastern population of Steller sea lions was removed from the threatened and endangered species list in December 2013.
-Although the species is no longer protected under the ESA, it remains protected under the Marine Mammal Protection Act.
+Threatened and Endangered Species - There are two species in the project study area that are protected under the Endangered Species Act (ESA): the western population of Steller sea lions (classified as endangered) and the Mexico population of humpback whales (classified as threatened).
+The eastern population of Steller sea lions, which is most prevalent in the project area, was removed from the threatened and endangered species list in December 2013.
+Although the eastern population is no longer protected under the ESA, it remains protected under the Marine Mammal Protection Act (MMPA).
+Individual animals from the endangered western population of Steller sea lions are known to occur in the project area.
 There are two principal haulouts that are used on an annual basis by Steller sea lions in the project study area: Gran Point and Met Point.
 These haulout sites are on the east side of Lynn Canal.
 Gran Point is designated a Critical Habitat Area under the Endangered Species Act.
 Although Met Point is not used as extensively by Steller sea lions as Gran Point, it also is an important haulout for this species.